-A major German advisory board, Commission E, has approved dulcamara for use in supportive therapy for the treatment of and common eczema.
-However, researchers have found that some people appear to experience an to dulcamara.
+A major German advisory board, Commission E, has approved dulcamara for use in supportive therapy for the treatment of common warts and common eczema.

-Scientists have also found dulcamara to be a due to its antibacterial properties.
+Scientists have also found dulcamara to be a useful treatment for acne due to its antibacterial properties.

 Dulcamara for joint pain (rheumatism)

 Dulcamara has been touted as a homeopathic treatment for joint pain (rheumatism), particularly when it’s associated with changes of the season.
 But doctors generally recommend people with joint pain remove nightshades from their diet because they may trigger pain.

 While there have not been many studies investigating the effects of dulcamara on rheumatism, the little research that does exist is not promising.

 In some countries, such as Iran, dulcamara is used as a homeopathic sedative.

 In folk medicine, dulcamara has been used to treat inflammation and inflammatory diseases.
 Scientists have found that dulcamara contains strong anti-inflammatory compounds.

 In some limited research, a dulcamara-based topical medicine used in France has been found effective at reducing udder inflammation in dairy cows.

 While many nightshades are healthy to eat, some are poisonous.
 These include belladonna and also dulcamara, which are both used in homeopathic medicine.